getsedona/nuxt-admin-module/README.md

 ### Main toolbar

-Main toolbar has two default button: home button and hide button.
-Their can be hiding via admin config.
+Main toolbar has two default buttons: Home button and Hide button.
+Their can be hiding via an admin config.

 Example: